Moor LaneNorth HykehamLincoln, LN6 9AYTel: 01522 500240

 Listed below are services for which fees are payable: Private medicals Pre-Employment medicals Fitness for supporting activities medicals and certificates Private medical care forms Some vaccinations Passports and various other documentation Private certificates HGV medicals

 This list is not exhaustive.
 Please allow 15 working days for completion of private certificates and reports.
-An up-to-date list of charges is displayed in Reception.
+For any other charges - please ask at Reception

 If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements.
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.